 Are you planning to study at SLU?
 Do you have a disability that may affect your studies?
-Then you can apply for learning support.
+Then you can apply for targeted study support.
 SLU aims to offer all students equal opportunities to pursue their studies in a good study environment.

-You can receive support for permanent disabilities that affect your studies
+You can receive targeted study support for permanent disabilities that affect your studies

 Disability means a permanent physical or mental limitation.
 This includes dyslexia, physical disabilities, mental and neuropsychiatric disorders, visual or hearing impairment as well as chronic illnesses that affect the studies.

-Apply for support on the SLU student web
+Apply for targeted study support on the SLU student web

-Contact SLU's coordinator for students with disabilities well in advance
+Contact SLU's coordinator of special pedagogical support well in advance

-In order to be able give you to get the appropriate educational support from the beginning of your studies, it is important that you contact SLU's coordinator for students with disabilities well in advance.
+In order to be able give you to get the appropriate study support from the beginning of your studies, it is important that you contact SLU's coordinator of targeted study support well in advance.
 Get in touch as soon as you submit your application to one of our programmes or single courses.
 Together, we can discuss what support may be appropriate for you.